bsmg/beat-saber-community-wiki/beginners-guide.md

 <!-- TITLE: Beginners Guide for Users -->
 <!-- SUBTITLE: How to install mods for Beat Saber -->

-# Welcome to the Beat Saber Mod Group!
+# How to Install Mods!

 These are the instructions to get custom tracks working within  Beat Saber!